 The actuarial present value of the pension obligations is an estimate of the value of pension obligations of the Plan in respect of benefits accrued to date for all active and inactive members.
-The obligations are measured using the same actuarial assumptions and methods required for the Plan's going-concern funding requirements as required by OSFI and the PBSA which reflect management's best estimate.
-The most recent actuarial valuation for funding purposes, prepared by Mercer (Canada) Limited as at December 31, 2013, was extrapolated to determine the pension obligations as at December 31, 2014.
+The obligation is measured using the same actuarial assumptions and methods used for the Plan's going-concern funding valuation as required by OSFI and the PBSA, and reflect management's best estimate.
+The most recent actuarial valuation for funding purposes, prepared by Mercer (Canada) Limited as at December 31, 2014, was extrapolated to determine the pension obligations as at December 31, 2015.
 The valuation used the projected accrued benefit actuarial cost method with respect to benefits, and assumes that the Plan will continue on a going-concern basis.
-The next valuation for funding purposes will be prepared as of December 31, 2014.
+The next valuation for funding purposes will be prepared as of December 31, 2015.